CA-DevTest/SV4dotNet/README.md

 -   Change of Execution Mode

-*BlazeVSE:*

--   MAR file

 The SV4dotnet library integrates with the Nunit test framework as part of the MS Visual Studio IDE.

 ![Nunit Test Framework](https://github.com/CA-DevTest/SV4dotNet/blob/f8d448c64e81d56f28ba0b31f095343dfe0fe0ff/readme-images/Setup-nunit-tests.png)

 ## Architecture

 The SV4dotnet library is designed to be a seamless integration in your MS Visual Studio IDE infrastructure.

 ![SV4dotnet Architecture](https://github.com/CA-DevTest/SV4dotNet/blob/f8d448c64e81d56f28ba0b31f095343dfe0fe0ff/readme-images/architecture.png)

-This architecture provides with the flexibility to create virtual services in either SV or BlazeVSE.
-Each developer can update the supplied config (SV.config and BlazeVSE.config) files with their corresponding username/password (key API in case of BlazeVSE), as well as the SV/blazemeter URLs that will be used for the virtual services CRUD calls.
+This architecture provides with the flexibility to create virtual services in SV.
+Each developer can update the supplied config (SV.config) file with their corresponding username/password as well as the SV URLs that will be used for the virtual services CRUD calls.

 ## SV4dotnet Runtime Configuration

 The following steps are necessary for a successful integration of SV4dotnet into the .NET solution development environment.

 1. Create Nunit tests project as part of your .NET solution